 That said, this is a pretty arbitrary number.
 It is somewhat similar to those government suggestions that people drink no more than 1.375 units of alcohol per day.

-In the parts of the world where kava is most frequently consumed, many users drink several times the 250mg target in a session.
+In the parts of the world where kava is regularly consumed, many users drink several times the 250mg target in a session.

 Taking over the Recommended Kava Dosage